 This year’s MIT Sloan MBA application, like most MIT applications in the last fifteen years, includes its signature cover letter and resume.
-It also retains the video component, which was introduced approximately three years ago.
+It also retains the video component.

 MIT Sloan MBA cover letter and resume